CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/qmixcontroller_EN/qmixcontroller_EN.rst

 You change a name by the following steps:

+.. rst-class:: steps

-1. Double-click the table cell containing the name you want to change.
+#.
+Double-click the table cell containing the name you want to change.
-2. Enter the new name in the Editing window which now appears (Figure above).
+#.
+Enter the new name in the Editing window which now appears (Figure
+   above).
-3. Complete your entry by pressing the :kbd:`Return` key.
+#.
+Complete your entry by pressing the :kbd:`Return` key.

 Switching control devices on / off
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~